Andrea Alberti

-Andrea Alberti (born 15 January 1985 in Desenzano del Garda) is a professional Italian football player who plays for Orceana.
+Andrea Alberti (born 15 January 1985 in Desenzano del Garda) is a professional Italian football player who plays as a forward for Orceana.

-Biography
+Club career

+Early career

-He played 3 games in Serie A in the 2002/03 season for Brescia Calcio.
+Alberti played 3 games in Serie A for Brescia Calcio during the 2002–03 season.

-He represented Italy at the 2004 UEFA European Under-19 Football Championship.

 Italian football scandal

 On 18 June 2012, Alberti was banned 3-year and 6-month due to 2011–12 Italian football scandal.
 His appeal was accepted by Tribunale Nazionale di Arbitrato per lo Sport (TNAS) of CONI in December 2012, which Alberti's ban was canceled.

 Mantova

 On 7 June 2013 Alberti was signed by Mantova F.C.
 He was released on 5 December.

+International career

+Alberti represented Italy U–19 at the 2004 UEFA European Under-19 Football Championship.